-† " A. sues B. for a debt of £10.
+† "A. sues B. for a debt of £10.
 The suit is instituted in the Moonsiff's court, and conducted by a vakeel or pleader.
 The pleadings and motions may be submitted in writing, the pleader merely examining the witnesses, or he may have recourse also to oral pleading.
-The judge is required by law to record his decision, and the reasons for
+The judge is required by law to record his decision, and the reasons for it, upon the face of his decree.
+The dissatisfied party may appeal from the decision to the European judge of the district, who either hears the appeal himself, or refers it to his Principal Sudder Aumeen.
+The decision in either case is final, except upon a point of law, when a special appeal lies to the Court of Sudder Adawlut; thus the subordinate courts' proceedings are brought under supervision."

-‡ "The course of proceeding in such cases is as follows: C. sues D. for £1,000.
+‡ "The course of proceeding in such cases is as follows:-C. sues D. for £1,000.
 The suit must be instituted in the court of the head native judge; and if not withdrawn by the European judge of the district, it is tried by the native judge.
 The appeal in either case lies to the Sudder Adawlut, from whose decision, however, there is an appeal to the Queen in council, in all cases where the value in dispute amounts to £1,000."

 "By a more recent enactment, natives of India are eligible to the office of deputy magistrate.
 They are competent in that capacity to exercise the powers of the European covenanted assistant, and even under orders of the local government, the full powers of magistrate.
-When entrusted with the latter, their power of punishment extends to three years' imprisonment, and they are also competent, in cases of assault and trespass committed by Europeans on natives, to inflict a fine to the extent of 500 rupees, and to imprison for the period of two months, if the fine be not paid.
+When entrusted with the latter, their power of punishment extends to three years' im-prisonment, and they are also competent, in cases of assault and trespass committed by Europeans on natives, to inflict a fine to the extent of 500 rupees, and to imprison for the period of two months, if the fine be not paid.
 Natives are frequently invested with full powers of magistrates.